4c hair type explained

 Identifying your hair density will help you make decisions when choosing color mixtures or other products to apply to your hair.
-If your hair is on the lower density side you want to avoid thick creams and gels, as they will weigh down your hair.
+If your hair is on the lower density side you want to avoid thick creams and hair gels, as they will weigh down your hair.

 4c hair porosity

-When it comes to the 4c hair type there is one specific information that is not communicated enough and that is hair porosity.
+When it comes to the 4c hair type there is one specific piece of information that is not communicated enough and that is hair porosity.
 Porosity refers to how well your hair can absorb and hold moisture.
 4c hair comes in all three porosity types which each have their challenges and advantages and require specific hair regimens.

 Low porosity 4c hair

 Low porosity stems from very tight bound cuticle layers, which make it harder for moisture and oils to pass in and out of your hair.
 The hair takes a lot longer to fully feel saturated with water and hair products tend to sit on your hair instead of being absorbed.
-When you have low porosity 4c hair, you want to use heavy creams and butters that are rich in emollients.
+When you have low porosity 4c hair, you want to use heavy creams and butter that are rich in emollients.

 Medium porosity 4c hair

 Medium porosity hair has a great balance when it comes to holding moisture.
-Due to the looser cuticle layer, you have a steady but moderate flow os moisture.
+Due to the looser cuticle layer, you have a steady but moderate flow of moisture.
 It is easier for water to go in and out of the hair, which means that it wets and drys much quicker than low porosity hair.
 If you have medium porosity 4c hair you want to lock in the moisture with lighter oils and creams.